Many herbs can be harvested throughout the year.

 Herbs for drying should be harvested on a dry, sunny morning, after the dew has evaporated.
 Cut the stems just above ground level.
 Trim and discard any discoloured or damaged leaves.
 Tie into small bunches and hang in a dark, dry, airy place, or put them in a paper bag punched with holes, to eliminate light and dust.
 When the plant is completely dry, it will become brittle.
 Remove the leaves from the stems and store in airtight jars, in a dark place.
 To retain maximum flavour, it is best to store the leaves whole & crush, if necessary, just before using.

 Freezing is the best method for preserving the colour, flavour and nutritional content of herbs with soft, lush, green leaves, (e.g. chives, dill, basil, mint, tarragon).
 Wash the herbs, if necessary, and shake dry.
-Freeze them in plastic bags, in bunches, on the stem.
+Freeze them in well sealed plastic bags or containers, in bunches, on the stem.
 There is no need to thaw before using, just add at the end of cooking.

 Preserving in Oil/Vinegar